HLPugs/HLPugs.tf/README.md

 See the [contributors](https://github.com/HLPugs/Payload/contributors) page for more people who've helped with the project.

 ## License
-This projcet is licensed under the MIT License.
+This project is licensed under the MIT License.
 See [LICENSE.md](LICENSE.md) for details.

 ## Acknowledgements
 - [erynn](https://github.com/erynnb) for helping with technical questions when building the legacy version of HLPugs.tf